-One hundred seventy-two years ago today and through the night of Feb.
-23 until the pre-dawn hours of the 24, the remnants of General Zachary Taylor’s small, mostly volunteer, American Army listened to what they believed would be their final demise.
+On this day, one hundred seventy-four years ago and through the night of Feb.
+23, 1847, until the pre-dawn hours of the 24th, the remnants of General Zachary Taylor’s small, mostly volunteer, American Army listened to what they believed would be their final demise.
 For two days in 1847, the invading American Army of 4,500 soldiers defended a small pass 6 miles south of Saltillo, Mexico.

 Mexican General Santa Anna had marched his Army of nearly 20,000 from San Luis Potosi to repel the Americans and drive them back across the Rio Grande, far to the north.
 During the days of February 22 and 23, the Mexicans reduced Taylor’s forces to just over 3,500, having inflicted nearly 450 casualties and breaking and disorganizing at least two of the General’s volunteer regiments.
 In those dark, cold hours, the remaining Americans listened to the turning of artillery wheels, the barking of commands, and the rattle of accouterments, all indicating, they were sure, a final Mexican attack at dawn.
 They clawed at the rocky earth to throw up minor breastworks, but they would be of little use when the overwhelming Mexican forces renewed the attack at dawn.